New writers wanting to know how to get a book published often follow wrong information.

 How to Find a Literary Agent

-Agents want you to find a publisher.
+Literary agents want you to find a publisher.
 Most don’t get paid until your book sells, so success is mutually beneficial.

 If you’re thinking of contacting every agent you can find, think again.
 That’s a sure-fire way to ensure you never find good representation.